enterspeedhq/enterspeed-docs/docs/integrations/umbraco/umbraco-v10/getting-started.md

 **NuGet:** [Enterspeed.Source.UmbracoCms.v10](https://www.nuget.org/packages/Enterspeed.Source.UmbracoCms.v10/)

-When the installation above has completed two new dashboards has been added to your Umbraco solution.
+When the installation above has been completed two new dashboards have been added to your Umbraco solution.

 - **Content:** To seed and check errors when data is ingested
 - **Settings:** To configure Enterspeed in Umbraco